who-else-but-arjun/ISRO_XRF_SR/README.md

 # Super-Resolution of Lunar XRF Elemental Abundances

 This repository contains code developed for super-resolution by deep spatial interpolation model of the mapping of lunar surface elemental abundances obtained from Chandrayaan-2 CLASS instrument XRF data.
-The detailed description of the project is avaiable in this report (https://drive.google.com/file/d/12J4m65JyD-cekRiMmBzjrCBWQKoxNWYq/view?usp=drive_link)[Download Here](#).
+The detailed description of the project is avaiable in this report (https://drive.google.com/file/d/12J4m65JyD-cekRiMmBzjrCBWQKoxNWYq/view?usp=drive_link).

 ## Project Structure
 ### Main Components: